Rocco Pugliese was a young

 Communist Party's newspaper "L'Humanité"

-published on December 21st, 1930 an article by Gabriel
+published on December 21st, 1930 an article

-entitled: "Comment périrent à San Stefano
+the Nazis, entitled: "Comment périrent à

-les communistes Castellano et Pugliesi" ("How
+San Stefano les communistes Castellano et Pugliesi" ("How

 the Communist militants Castellano and Pugliesi died in Santo

-Stefano") (Pugliese,
+Stefano") (Pugliese

-2015), which denounced
+L.), which denounced

 the death of two Communist prisoners, Castellano and Rocco Pugliese,